jim-lightfoot/MondoCore/README.md

 <br>

+Notes:

-Note: All Azure projects have been moved to a separate repository : https://github.com/jim-lightfoot/MondoCore-Azure
+1. All Azure projects have been moved to a separate repository : https://github.com/jim-lightfoot/MondoCore-Azure<br/>
+2. All collections related classes have been moved to a separate repository : https://github.com/jim-lightfoot/MondoCore.Collections
+3. MondoCore.Data has been moved to it's own repository : https://github.com/jim-lightfoot/MondoCore.Data
+4. MondoCore.Log has been moved to it's own repository : https://github.com/jim-lightfoot/MondoCore.Log

 <br>